 However, When they desire to mate, they exclusively seek the companionship of other tortoises.
 After a brief encounter, they part, and the females lay their eggs, which they then abandon and head off to live solitary for the remainder of the year.
 At that moment, they are almost undetectable in the landscape.

-11. There are Different Subspecies of the Greek Tortoise
+11. There are Different Subspecies of the Greek Tortoises

 As mentioned earlier, the greek tortoise spreads across three continents.
 That is, Africa, Europe, and Asia.
 As a result, the greek tortoise differs significantly with environment and terrain.
 Consequently, keeping track of them can be difficult, especially because new species are constantly being discovered.
 The known subspecies are: